Ant-mel/ant-mel/README.md

 ### Hey!
 I'm Antonis ✌️

-- 👨‍💻 Currently working on creating recommendation engines
+- 👨‍💻 Currently working on creating recommendation engines for the transport industry
 - 📢 An experienced Marketer in FinTech and Transport Tech
 - 🧑‍🎓 Recently finished a Data Science bootcamp at LeWagon
 - 🧠 Looking to collaborate on Deep Learning projects